Coleridge-Initiative/RichContextMetadata/openaire/README.md

 ## 1. Datasets

-Datasets are one of the "givens" in this system: they represent the known _labels_ or classes in the ground truth for this corpus, while the set of publications gets expanded later.
+Datasets are one of the "givens" in this system: they represent the known _labels_ (aka "classes") in the ground truth for this corpus.
+In contrast, the set of publications gets expanded later in our workflow, but the set of known datasets does not.
-We consider the dataset names to be known and invariant -- nonetheless, edits may be required.
+We consider dataset names to be known and invariant -- nonetheless, edits may be required.
 The following script regenerates `uuid` values for each dataset:

 ```
-./bin/gen_dat_id.py corpus/dataset.json
+./bin/gen_dat_id.py
 ```